Icinga/icinga2/doc/9-icinga2-api.md

   URL Endpoints | Description
   --------------|--------------
   /v1/actions   | Endpoint for running specific [API actions](9-icinga2-api.md#icinga2-api-actions).
-  /v1/config    | Endpoint for [managing configuration modules](9-icinga2-api.md#icinga2-api-config-management).
   /v1/events    | Endpoint for subscribing to [API events](9-icinga2-api.md#icinga2-api-actions).
+  /v1/status    | Endpoint for receiving the global Icinga 2 [status and statistics](9-icinga2-api.md#icinga2-api-status).
   /v1/objects   | Endpoint for querying, creating, modifying and deleting [config objects](9-icinga2-api.md#icinga2-api-config-objects).
-  /v1/status    | Endpoint for receiving icinga2 [status and statistics](9-icinga2-api.md#icinga2-api-status).
   /v1/types     | Endpoint for listing Icinga 2 configuration object types and their attributes.
+  /v1/config    | Endpoint for [managing configuration modules](9-icinga2-api.md#icinga2-api-config-management).

-Please check the respective sections for detailed URL-information and parameters.
+Please check the respective sections for detailed URL information and parameters.

 ## <a id="icinga2-api-actions"></a> Actions

-There are several actions available for Icinga 2 provided by the `actions` URL endpoint.
+There are several actions available for Icinga 2 provided by the `actions` URL endpoint `/v1/actions`.
+You can run actions by sending a `POST` request.

 In case you have been using the [external commands](5-advanced-topics.md#external-commands) in the past, the API actions provide a similar interface with filter